Skip to main content

 Definitions of material topics

-• Board and corporate governance: Responsibility of the board of directors and management to strategize and respond to ESG issues.
+• Board and corporate governance: Responsibility of the board of directors and management to strategize and respond to ESG matters.
 Includes board structure and diversity, board nomination process, frequency of board membership changes, and skills, experiences, and backgrounds of board members.

 • Economic performance: Generation of revenue and the maintenance of profitability, business continuity, and market presence.